mwojnars/chatgpt-name-parser/README.md

 - a task description with a complete list of entities that should be recognized;
 - a list of examples of each entity type, which serves as a few-shot learning dataset;
-- a brief review of the annotation rules and important edge cases that should be taken into account;
+- a brief summary of the annotation rules and important edge cases that should be taken into account;
 - a list of raw input names to be parsed in a given batch.

 The prompt template is defined in the [PROMPT](https://github.com/mwojnars/chatgpt-name-parser/blob/df2509cc2d310ba5b9bcda2bed6737d95d2318f7/parser.py#L25C1-L48)